7Ji/ampart/README.md

 **ampart** does not contain any interactive CLI.
 This is perfect for implementation in scripts but does not mean the user won't be able to understand what is happening.

 **ampart** works in 3 modes:
-* **normal mode**(default): New partitions other than those reserved should be defined, i.e. a partition table without bootloader, reserved, env should be described by users.
+* **normal mode**(default): New partitions other than those reserved should be defined, i.e. a partition table without bootloader, reserved, env, logo and misc should be described by users.
 Most of the stuff are auto-generated, users do not need to know the detail of the underlying disk.
-  * Minor details will differ depend on the old partition table, ampart would try its best to preserve the reserved partitions, and then create user-defined partitions
+  * Minor details will differ depending on the old partition table, ampart would try its best to preserve the reserved partitions, and then create user-defined partitions
   * A straight-forward pure CoreELEC/EmuELEC installation can be achived in this way.
-* **clone mode**: All partitions should be defined, i.e. a partition table with bootloader, reserved, env should be described by users, in an explicit way, almost all details of the part table can be modified as long as they are legal.
+* **clone mode**: All partitions should be defined, i.e. a partition table with bootloader, reserved, env, logo and misc should be described by users, in an explicit way, almost all details of the part table can be modified as long as they are legal.
 This mode can be used to restore a snapshot or utilized by scripts that want to achive their specific partition layout.
   * The output of clone mode will be a 1:1 binary replica of what you would get from a ampart snapshot taken via ``ampart --snapshot``
   * Scripts can operate in this mode for specific devices, if the emmc capacity is believed to be always the same, i.e. ``ampart /dev/mmcblk0 --clone bootloader:0B:4M:0 reserved:36M:64M:0 cache:108M:512M:2 env:628M:8M:0 logo:644M:32M:1 recovery:684M:32M:1 rsv:724M:8M:1 tee:740M:8M:1 crypt:756M:32M:1 misc:796M:32M:1 boot:836M:32M:1 system:876M:2G:1 data:2932M:4524M:4`` would always update the partition layout to be 100% the same
   * Android updates would be possible if you don't mess up with all of the parts before data
 * **update mode**: Work on the old partition layout and add minor tweaks here and there.
   * All partitons not defined in the update array will not be affected
-  * Scripts can operate in this mode if they just want some shrink and addition. i.e. ``ampart /dev/mmcblk --update ^data:::-2G: hybrid:::`` would shrink the data partition by 2G, and create a ``hybrid`` partition after it to take all of the new free space.
+  * Scripts can operate in this mode if they just want some minor tweaks on the old table. i.e. ``ampart /dev/mmcblk --update ^data:::-2G: hybrid:::`` would shrink the data partition by 2G, and create a ``hybrid`` partition after it to take all of the new free space.
   * Android updates will always be possible as long as you keep your new parts after data
   * Android+CoreELEC/EmuELEC dual boot on emmc can be achived in this mode
-  * Updates happend on the **partition level**, not **filesystem level**, corresponding data backup and recovery and fs-createion needs to be done with other tools
+  * Updates happend on the **partition level**, not **filesystem level**, corresponding data backup and recovery, fs-resize and fs-createion needs to be done with other tools

-All of the above modes will both update the partition table itself and block devices under /dev, i.e. you would expect a /dev/whatever to be present immediately after you create it.
+All of the above modes will both update the partition table itself and block devices under /dev, i.e. you would expect a /dev/whatever to be present immediately after you create it with ``ampart /dev/mmcblk0 whatever:::``.

 The command-line usage of **ampart** is very simple: